 Some organisms, rather than dying from gradual aging, die suddenly following reproduction.
 Wear and tear does not provide an explanation for limited life span in these species.

 Note that while many scientists believe oxidation and other molecular damage are implicated in the aging process they also believe that other factors are involved in determining whether that damage is or is not repaired.
 In summary, the simple deterioration theories are too simple to explain the multi-species observations and a more complex explanation is needed.
 This led to the development of more complex aging theories.
 All of the modern theories involve modifications to Darwin's survival of the fittest concept!

-Sponsored by Azinet LLC © 2010
+Sponsored by Azinet LLC © 2016